bigtoga/Examples/DSci - Azure Black Belt Data Science/Azure Machine Learning Class 2020/Class 3 Notes.md

 4. Will basically do what PyCaret's `compare_model()` does - compares results

 ## Featurization
-Can disable if you don't need it
+* Can disable if you don't need it
+* Can do minimal impute (mean, mode)

 Built off of [DP-100 Azure Data Scientist Associate certification](https://docs.microsoft.com/en-us/learn/paths/build-ai-solutions-with-azure-ml-service/)